The best tapas in Tenerife

 Tuesday, 11 January 2022

-Sun, sea and spectacular scenery, Tenerife is an incredible port to visit on cruises from London Tilbury.
+Sun, sea and spectacular scenery, Tenerife is an incredible port to visit on a Canary Island cruise.
 Whether you’ve spent your stopover enjoying the rich, local history or just relaxing on the sun-kissed seafront, we’re sure there will come a point when enjoying some of the local cuisine enters your mind.

 When visiting the Canary Islands, there is one thing you certainly should try and its tapas.
 A selection of small plates and local delicacies will leave you satisfied and let you try a range of flavours and dishes that you can’t recreate anywhere else but here.
 Read on to discover our top suggestions for places to try the best tapas in Tenerife.